 9. Affinity Plus Federal Credit Union

 Affinity Plus Federal Credit Union has 26 branch locations across Minnesota.
 APFCU offers MyPlus Rewards that gives you points if you keep a certain amount of money in your bank account or use its debit or credit card.

 To be eligible to join, all you have to do is donate $25 to the Affinity Plus Foundation and open a basic savings account.
 If you live and work in Minnesota or have a family member in the state, there are other ways to become a member.

 Chevron Credit Union has been around since 1935 and has 19 branches that span six states, including California, Louisiana, Mississippi, Texas, Utah and Virginia.
 It operates under two brands: Chevron Federal Credit Union and Spectrum Credit Union.

-To become a member, join one of its nonprofit partner organizations, such as the Contra Costa County Historical Society or Financial Fitness Association.
+To become a member, join one of its nonprofit partner organizations, such as the Contra Costa County Historical Society.
 You’ll also need to deposit $25 into a primary savings account and maintain a $25 minimum balance.